 - Yesterday (2019), a romantic comedy where a man wakes in a world where The Beatles never existed and is able to pass their songs off as his own

-A popular branch of alternate history is the theme of Steampunk concerning imagined technology that might have been built in the Victorian era.
-Most Steampunk works are not full-fledged alternate history in that they only concentrate on throwing some novel technological changes into the Victorian era and do not concern any wide-ranging social-political changes that might have resulted from these changes.
+A popular branch of alternate history is the theme of Steampunk Films concerning imagined technology that might have been built in the Victorian era.
+Most Steampunk works are not full-fledged alternate history in that they only concentrate on throwing some novel technological changes into the Victorian era and do not concern any wide-ranging socio-political changes that might have resulted from these changes.
 One work that does is April and the Extraordinary World (2016) that has an ending that shows how history would have been different following its Steampunk world.
-A particularly notable effort was the anime The Empire of Corpses (2015), which imagines a very different 19th Century based on the widespread application of Frankenstein’s corpse resurrection science.
+There was also the anime The Empire of Corpses (2015), which imagines a very different 19th Century based on the widespread application of Frankenstein’s corpse resurrection science.

 A number of Hayao Miyazaki’s anime seem to take place in alternate timelines, most notably the world of airships and German soldiery that takes place in Laputa: Castle in the Sky (1986), although no historical split point is ever mentioned.
 The anime The Wings of Honneamise (1987) appears to be taking place in an alternate world depicting the first space launch, as does The Sky Crawlers (2008) set in a present world where familiar brand names sit alongside clone children engaged in corporate wars.
 The Place Promised in Our Early Days (2004) is an anime set in a Japan that has split between two countries, a Soviet-dominated north and America-friendly south.